sasagawa888/eisl/documents/COMPILER.md

 ### ex2
 Takeuchi function code.
 Even if you use type inference, it  can only infer that the argument and return value are integers.
-That is the limitation of type inferencer.
+This is the limitation of type inferencer.
 Since the Takeuchi function requires a huge amount of recursive calculation.
 It can be calculated within practical time only when the argument is a small integer.
 Therefore, you can generate efficient code by telling the compiler that compiler should generate code for small integers and not consider that it will become BIGNUM.